 For FS1:

-It is recommended to support a design that is based on 2-symbol sTTI and 1-slot sTTI for sPDSCH/sPDCCH
+- It is recommended to support a design that is based on 2-symbol sTTI and 1-slot sTTI for sPDSCH/sPDCCH

-It is recommended to support a design that is based on 2-symbol sTTI, 4-symbol sTTI, and 1-slot sTTI for sPUCCH/sPUSCH
+- It is recommended to support a design that is based on 2-symbol sTTI, 4-symbol sTTI, and 1-slot sTTI for sPUCCH/sPUSCH

-During the WI phase, down-selection is not precluded
+- During the WI phase, down-selection is not precluded

 For FS2:

-It is recommended to support a design that is based on 1-slot sTTI for sPDSCH/sPDCCH/sPUSCH/sPUCCH for FS2 TDD in Rel-14
+- It is recommended to support a design that is based on 1-slot sTTI for sPDSCH/sPDCCH/sPUSCH/sPUCCH for FS2 TDD in Rel-14

-It is recommended to consider enhancements including other shorter sTTI duration(s), and additional DL-UL switching points/ additional subframe types for FS2 TDD latency reduction in Rel-15
+- It is recommended to consider enhancements including other shorter sTTI duration(s), and additional DL-UL switching points/ additional subframe types for FS2 TDD latency reduction in Rel-15

 In the design of reduced TTI and processing time the following design assumptions are made:

-PSS/SSS, PBCH, PCFICH and PRACH, Random access, SIB and Paging procedures are not modified,
+- PSS/SSS, PBCH, PCFICH and PRACH, Random access, SIB and Paging procedures are not modified,

-No shortened TTI spans over subframe boundary, and
+- No shortened TTI spans over subframe boundary, and

-At least for SIBs and paging, PDCCH and legacy PDSCH are used for scheduling.
+- At least for SIBs and paging, PDCCH and legacy PDSCH are used for scheduling.

 To allow multiplexing of non-sTTI and sTTI it is assumed that from eNB perspective, existing non-sTTI and sTTI can be FDMed in the same subframe in the same carrier.